-Progressive Turnout Project is a grassroots organization with a single mission: get Democrats to the polls.
+Progressive Turnout Project is a grassroots-funded organization with a single mission: get Democrats to the polls.
 We design, test, and execute specialized voter turnout programs targeting inconsistent Democratic voters in the most competitive districts in the country.
 In 2017, our trained teams flipped 10 Republican House of Delegate districts in Virginia.
 In 2018, we’ll bring that same strategy to competitive districts across the country.

 And Why That

 Turnout in the last midterm election was the lowest in 70 years and Democrats didn’t just lose–we got crushed.
 That’s not a coincidence.
 When voter turnout is low, the composition of the electorate dramatically changes.

 In the last midterm election, turnout was just 36.7% nationally, but it was far lower among key Democratic constituencies: young people, minorities and low-income people1.
 More than 44 million eligible voters of color did not vote and 66 million eligible voters earning less than $50,000 did not vote2.